NASA Logo in the header

 Planetary Geology

-As a lead of the Goddard Instrument Field Team (GIFT), Dr. Richardson directs and performs planetary analog research at field sites on Earth to understand similar processes and features found on other planetary bodies.
+As a participant within the Goddard Instrument Field Team (GIFT), Dr. Richardson performs planetary analog research at field sites on Earth to understand similar processes and features found on other planetary bodies.
 Dr. Richardson's GIFT research has taken place in Iceland, Hawaii, Alaska, California, Arizona, and New Mexico, where volcanism has modified the surface over geologic time with lava flows and explosive eruptions of ash.
 Data collected by Richardson and colleagues are geophysical data; analysis of these data add to our understanding of the physical nature of the geologic materials in the subsurface.

 Currently, Dr. Richardson studies how to detect persistent ice buried under volcanic ash in preparation for similar investigations on the Moon and Mars.
 He also investigates how lava flows are emplaced and how lava source vents are constructed during volcanic eruptions similar to eruptions found on Mars, Venus, and the Moon.